 We have operations in Mexico.
 Is coverage available for my employees while they are in Mexico on business?

 Driving in Mexico creates a unique exposure for state agencies.
 Mexican law requires drivers to carry Mexico automobile liability insurance, and U.S. automobile insurance policies are invalid in Mexico.
 Drivers can be asked for proof of insurance at checkpoints, border crossings, or traffic stops, and be ticketed if they do not have proof of appropriate coverage.
 Alliant Insurance Services, Inc. can assist state agencies with the procurement of Mexico automobile liability insurance.

-- Mexico travel insurance is available.
-To obtain a quote and make payment for approved trips into Mexico, please call Alliant Insurance at (949)756-0271.
+Mexico travel insurance is available.
+To obtain a quote and make payment for approved trips into Mexico, please review the our information on travel insurance in Mexico and call Alliant Insurance at 949-756-0271.

-All inquiries and documents can be submitted to SORM via email.
+All inquiries and documents can be submitted to email@example.com.

 - If you get into an accident, do NOT admit fault.

 - Exchange insurance information with the other party using the claims form provided by your insurance contact at your agency and submit to SORM as soon as practicable.

 - The Statewide Automobile Insurance Program does NOT provide medical coverage to you or any of your passengers.
 Employees who are injured in the course and scope of work should report their claim to SORM’s Workers’ Compensation Department.

 - Call the police to create a police report.